reactjs/react.dev/src/content/learn/separating-events-from-effects.md

 <Intro>

 Event handlers only re-run when you perform the same interaction again.
-Unlike event handlers, Effects re-synchronize if some value they read, like a prop or a state variable, is different from what it was during the last render.
+Unlike event handlers, Effects re-synchronize if some value they read, like a prop or a State variable, is different from what it was during the last render.
 Sometimes, you also want a mix of both behaviors: an Effect that re-runs in response to some values but not others.
 This page will teach you how to do that.

 </Intro>